kedro-org/publish-kedro-viz/README.md

 After you've completed the configuration, trigger the workflow as per the workflow trigger condition.

-- The GitHub workflow `Publish and share Kedro Viz` should start.
-You can find it in the Actions tab with your commit message.
+- Once triggered, the GitHub workflow "Publish and share Kedro Viz" will automatically start and can be found in the Actions tab with your commit message.
-- Once the workflow is successfully completed, the artifacts of your Kedro-Viz static site will be uploaded to the `publish-branch` input specified to the action if your GitHub pages publishing source is branch.
+- If your GitHub Pages publishing source is a branch, then the artifacts of your Kedro-Viz static site will be uploaded to the publish-branch input specified in the action upon successful completion of the workflow.
-- If your GitHub pages publishing source is a custom GitHub Actions workflow, you need to select the above workflow `.github/workflows/kedro-viz-share.yml` as the source.
+- If your GitHub Pages publishing source is a custom GitHub Actions workflow, then the artifacts of your Kedro-Viz static site will be uploaded and deployed during the workflow run-time.
 - You can access the static site at `http://<username>.github.io/<repo-name>`

 ## Credits